Jenni Roditi GGSM VMT-R MMus Dist.

 Between 2016 and 2019 Jenni was part of a team of vocal coaches, and artistic lead, on the Guildhall School of Music's Finding a Voice: The art and science of unlocking the potential of adult non-singers’ research group, directed by Dr. Karen Wise.
 She worked with around 20 non- singers in group music and creativity sessions and composed a song which was performed at the final event by the participants.

-Jenni is on the Classical Committee at the British Academy of Composers, Songwriters and Authors (BASCA) and was a judge for the BASCA British Composer Awards for eight years.
+Jenni is on the Classical Committee at the Ivors Academy for Music Creators and has been a judge for the Ivors Composer Awards on multiple occasions.
 She is is an Associate of the Institute of Composing.

-Jenni has also written orchestral, choral and chamber work, many songs in contemporary classical/extended vocal technique, experimental, pop and folk idioms.
-In 2013 she won an Independent Music Award as the vox populi winner in the instrumental song category for the first movement of her piano duo Between the Octaves, entitled Initiation.
+Jenni has also written orchestral, choral and chamber work, many songs in contemporary classical/extended vocal technique.
+She has also written in pop and folk idioms.
+In 2013 she won an Independent Music Award as the vox populi winner in the instrumental song category for the first movement of her piano duo Between the Octaves, Initiation.

 She trained as a Voice Movement Therapist in 1992-1993 and was the first student to complete the training run by Paul Newham.
 She saw clients as a therapist from 1993 - 2009.